Engee documentation

 To integrate Julia code into the Engee model you need to:

-1. Add a block to the model Engee Function from the Basic/User Functions section of the block library blocks library icon;
+1. Add to the model the block Engee Function from the Basic/User Functions section of the block library blocks library icon;

 2. In settings window debug article icon 1 on the Main tab of the block Engee Function click on the Edit Source Code button to open the source code editor (EngeeFunctionCode):